-Today more than ever, employers are taking an active interest in the mental wellbeing of their employees.
+Today more than ever, employers are taking an active interest in the mental well-being of their employees.
 This effort towards wellness not only saves time and money, but can lead to a decrease in absenteeism and an increase in productivity.
-Employee assistance plans (or EAPs) are one way to support employees’ mental health and wellness.
+Employee Assistance Plans (EAPs) are one way to support employees’ mental health and wellness.
 In comparison to years past, mental health services are more accessible as individuals are offered more ways to communicate with mental health professionals in a variety of ways:

 - By phone

 For a business owner or manager, employees are a valuable, necessary part of keeping a company moving forward.
 It is in a company’s best interest to take care of their workforce, not only with safety measures in the workplace or their physical health but also in regards to their mental well-being.

 How an EAP Can Help Boost Mental Health

 Employee Assistance Programs are company sponsored and designed to help employees deal with a variety of issues that may have an impact on their work performance and general well-being.
 Healthier, happier employees will be in a better condition to accomplish tasks and balance their personal life with their work life.
 Employers would be wise to make mental health a priority, especially since in a given week, half a million employed Canadians are not able to work because of mental health issues.